Resources

 What To Do if You Chip a Tooth

-It can be scary if you chip a tooth, but knowing what to do right away can help you avoid some serious complications down the line.
+Chipping a tooth can be scary, but knowing what to do right away can help you avoid more serious complications down the line.

 How To Fix a Chipped Tooth